jteijema/asreview-simulation-project/README.md

     BUCKET: the name of the Exoscale bucket to use
     DATASET: the name of the dataset to use from synergy
     SETTINGS: the settings for the simulation
-    SIMULATION_FILE: the name of the simulation to run
-    SIMULATION_ID: the ID of the simulation (used to name the output directory)

 ## Building the image
 You can build the image yourself by cloning this repository and running the following command: